Guide

 2. Split by section with Split PDF if multiple files are accepted (CV, transcript, certificates).

-3. Compress with PDF Tools and check readability on mobile.
+3. Compress with PDF Compressor and check readability on mobile.

 4. Merge only if the portal requires one file, using Merge PDF, then re-compress.